Seafarer Mortgages Explained

 Seafarers’ earnings may be paid tax-free in a foreign currency, but they should still complete an annual UK tax return where they can claim the SED exemption.
 This will keep UK residency and eligibility for a non-expatriate UK mortgage.

-If you don’t spend more than half the year (183 days) in the UK during a tax year, you will need to keep all the evidence relating to your travel and trips to the UK.
-But, to be eligible for a non-expatriate mortgage, you will need to demonstrate that you have a home in the UK, where you can stay for 91 days continuously, which is your postal address and where you’re registered to vote.
+If you don’t spend more than half the year (183 days) in the UK during a tax year, you must keep all the evidence relating to your travel and trips to the UK.
+But, to be eligible for a non-expatriate mortgage, you must demonstrate that you have a home in the UK, where you can stay for 91 days continuously, which is your postal address and where you’re registered to vote.

 Insurance costs to factor in